microsoft/qlib/docs/component/workflow.rst

 Users can refer to the document of `DataHandler <../component/data.html#datahandler>`_ for more information about the meaning of each field in the configuration.

-Here is the configuration for the ``Dataset`` module which will take care of data preprossing and slicing during the training and testing phase.
+Here is the configuration for the ``Dataset`` module which will take care of data preprocessing and slicing during the training and testing phase.

 .. code-block:: YAML